Farm to Table

 - Government regulators and policymakers (i.e. Veterinary Services, Food Safety, and Public Health

-- Program is also available through the University of Minnesota as a 1 credit course for fall semester 2015, PVS 5997.
-Those taking program for academic credit will pay regular tuition rate of home college/program, and a course fee (TBD) to cover the field trip expenses.
+Program is also available through the University of Minnesota as a 1.5 credit course in 2018.
+Those taking program for academic credit will pay regular tuition rate of home college/program, and a course fee of around $700 to cover the field trip expenses.